danielaparker/jsoncons/README.md

 To install the jsoncons library, download the zip file, unpack the release, under `src` find the directory `jsoncons`, and copy it to your `include` directory.
 If you wish to use extensions, copy the `jsoncons_ext` directory as well.

 The jsoncons classes and functions are in namespace `jsoncons`.
-This namespace includes some names declared using typedef and the empty struct,
+Namespace `jsoncons` includes names for number types declared with typedef,

     typedef double float_type
     typedef long long integer_type
     typedef unsigned long long unsigned_type
-    struct null_type {}

 The following using declarations are for the examples that appear below.